Anne Kreamer: Your Best Career Move Is Take More Risks

 In your risk-taking matrix, the pioneers are a very interesting group.
 What really sets this group apart?

 It’s that use of emotion, and Daniel Kahneman talks about it a ton in Thinking Fast and Slow.
-That is a thing that people need to value more, and not devalue, which is that instinctual sense of how you marry analysis and gut to inform the correct
+That is a thing that people need to value more, and not devalue, which is that instinctual sense of how you marry analysis and gut to inform the correct decision making.

-And the last thing they did more than everyone else, and this was a real driver for their success,
+And the last thing they did more than everyone else, and this was a real driver for their success, was they answered the question, ‘Sometimes, I do nothing at all,’ in the highest percentage.

 In your book, you ask many successful people one question about risk, which is fascinating to read.
 So, we need to ask you.
 What’s the most significant risk you’ve taken professionally?